click2install/moondex/README.md

 &nbsp;

 MDEX: XoDpG5yrZ3UTtAywge5wNZAbhmxJi7SZbh
 BTC: 1DJdhFp6CiVZSBSsXcecp1FnuHXDcsYQPu

 &nbsp;

+### Masternode Hardware Requirements
+The first several months of the MDEX blockchain’s functioning suggests that a good “rule of thumb” is for each server to have at least 250MB of RAM and 10GB of disk storage.
+Note however, that if you have less than this amount of RAM, you can use a swap disk to offset this limitation (included as part of this install process).
+This may change in the future as the project matures and demands more of the MN hardware.

 ### Summary of steps
 1. Configure VPS to have one IP for each MDEX MN being installed on it (through VPS provider).